DSHydro/SnowML/docs/Data_Pipeline.md

 # Data Pipeline - Repo Steps <br>

 # Model Ready Data <br>
-Data ready to be deployed into the Frosty Dawgs SnowML model can be downloaded from the S3 bucket named "dawgs-model-ready". <br>
+Data ready to be deployed into the Frosty Dawgs SnowML model can be downloaded from the S3 bucket named "snowML-model-ready". <br>
 Each file contains data for one discrete HUC unit (watershed/subwatershed).

 **Naming convention**